 It's a long steep drive up gravel roads which can be dodgy in winter.
 But if conditions allow, visiting Devil’s Gullet and Lake Mackenzie provide some great views, and a glimpse into the remote alpine world of Tasmania's central plateau.

 The road conditions can sometimes be a barrier.
-On two previous Tasmanian holidays I was keen to drive to Devil's Gullett, but both times it was winter and the upper parts of the road were affected by snow.
+On two Tasmanian holidays I was keen to drive to Devil's Gullet, but it was winter and the upper parts of the road were affected by snow.
 As I was in a two wheel drive hire car with "insurance implications" for travel on risky gravel roads, I left it for another time.

 The turn-off to Devil’s Gullet is well before Lake Rowallan, about 21 km from Mole Creek.
 It climbs right from the start, with little relief from the steady uphill grade until you reach the top of the plateau.
 I was relieved to find the road wider and firmer than other gravel roads in Tasmania, yet even in a drier than normal winter there were still a few slippery sections.
 Taking it slowly and carefully was sufficient ... but I was grateful the road wasn't any wetter.